New Update: Boost Social Proof with Reviews & Automation

 You can integrate Sugar Calendar with 3rd-party services like Google Calendar and Apple’s iCal to synchronize events with your WordPress calendar.
 It also works seamlessly with the best WordPress plugins, such as WPForms for event registration forms and SeedProd for custom event landing pages.

 Even better, the Event Ticketing add-on allows you to sell event tickets from your WordPress site via the Stripe payment gateway and WooCommerce.
+With the Event Ticketing add-on, you can turn your calendar into a full event booking calendar for WordPress.

 Here are some other add-ons for Sugar Calendar you may find helpful: